sta426hs2025/week02-technology-brainstorm-3r/ChIP-Seq.md

 Group Members:

-leah086
+1) leah086

-teodorako
+2) teodorako

-natalijamojsilovic
+3) natalijamojsilovic

 ## ChIP-Seq Summary
 ***Chromatin Immunoprecipitation*** followed by sequencing is an assay used to map protein–DNA interactions across the genome.
-The method combines immunoprecipitation of DNA fragments bound by a specific protein (such as a transcription factor or histone modification) with next-generation sequencing.
 ### Technology:
-Chromatin immunoprecipitation combined with high-throughput sequencing captures DNA fragments bound by transcription factors or modified histones.
+The method combines chromatin immunoprecipitation with high-throughput sequencing which captures DNA fragments bound by transcription factors or modified histones.
 ### Application:
 This enables genome-wide mapping of protein–DNA interactions, identification of regulatory elements (promoters, enhancers), and comparison of binding landscapes between conditions (e.g., healthy vs. diseased tissue).
 ### Statistics: